morenanava/cspiders-divtimes/01_PAML/01_MCMCtree/README.md

 The script above will generate directories called `mcmc_files*_CLK` inside the `00_prior` directory, where the `mcmc.txt` with the concatenated samples will be saved.
 In addition, directories with individual `mcmc.txt` files of those chains that passed the filters will be created (i.e., see `mcmcf4traces*_CLK` directories); you can read such files in programs like `Tracer` to assess the traces and run other visual MCMC diagnostics.

-We will now create a dummy alignment with only 2 AAs, which is required to generate the `FigTree` files with the mean time estimates obtained when using the concatenated `mcmc.txt` files.
-In order to do that, we can run the `Generate_dummy_aln.R`.
+We will now create a dummy alignment with only 2 nucleotides, a dummy file required to generate the `FigTree` files with the mean time estimates obtained when using the concatenated `mcmc.txt` files.
+In order to do that, we can run the [`Generate_dummy_aln.R`](scripts/Generate_dummy_aln.R).
 Once you run this script, a new directory called `dummy_aln` will be created, which will contain the input dummy alignment.

-We have also generated dummy control file to read the dummy alignment.
+We have also generated a dummy control file to read the dummy alignment.
 Additionally, we have enabled option `print = -1`.
 This print setting lets `MCMCtree` know that an MCMC is not to be run.
 Instead, `MCMCtree` is told to read the input files (file with the dummy alignment, the calibrated tree file, and the concatenated `mcmc.txt` file) and summarise the samples in the `mcmc.txt` (those that were collected from those chains that passed the filters!).
 The final mean estimated divergence times and the corresponding CIs will be written in the output `FigTree.tre` file.

 ```sh
 ##> [IMPORTANT] Before running the `for` loop below,